apache/couchdb/README.md

-couchdb_peruser
+couch_peruser
 ===============

-couchdb_peruser is a CouchDB daemon that ensures that a private per-user database exists for each document in _users.
+couch_peruser is a CouchDB daemon that ensures that a private per-user database exists for each document in _users.
 These databases are writable only by the corresponding user.
 Databases are in the form: